Bell Media: Baton Broadcasting

 In 1972, Baton began purchasing other CTV affiliates, starting with CFQC-TV in Saskatoon.
 This did not, however, give Baton a substantially higher investment in CTV, since its shares were redistributed among the other owners.
 As a result, Baton still had only one vote out of eight.

 In 1987, Baton began a concerted effort to take over CTV.
 It started this drive with a further expansion into Saskatchewan, purchasing CKCK-TV in Regina, Yorkton twinstick CKOS-TV/CICC-TV, and CBC affiliate CKBI-TV Prince Albert.
 A twinstick CTV affiliate was soon launched in Prince Albert, CIPA-TV.

 In the late 1980s, Baton applied for a high-power station in Ottawa on channel 60.
 The licence was approved by the Canadian Radio-television and Telecommunications Commission (CRTC), appealed to federal cabinet by rival broadcasters, and ultimately sent back to the CRTC for review.
-However the licence was surrendered when Baton was instead able to acquire the local CTV affiliate, CJOH-TV, from Allan Slaight's Standard Broadcasting.
+However the license was surrendered when Baton was instead able to acquire the local CTV affiliate, CJOH-TV, from Allan Slaight's Standard Broadcasting.

 In 1990, Baton purchased the MCTV system of twinstick operations in Pembroke, North Bay, Sudbury, Timmins, and the Huron Broadcasting twinstick in Sault Ste.
 Marie.
-In 1993, Baton purchased CFPL-TV in London, CKNX-TV in Wingham and received a licence for a new independent station, CHWI-TV, in Windsor.
+In 1993, Baton purchased CFPL-TV in London, CKNX-TV in Wingham and received a license for a new independent station, CHWI-TV, in Windsor.

 In 1991, the company launched Ontario Network Television, a secondary affiliation carried by Baton's CTV and independent stations in Ontario.
 This was expanded in 1994 into the Baton Broadcast System (BBS), which included Baton's Saskatchewan stations.
 BBS was meant as a backup in case Baton's ongoing acquisitions did not translate into control of CTV itself.
 A year earlier, CTV had been recently restructured into a corporation, with each owner holding a 14.3% stake in the network.
 However, any future acquisitions by Baton would come with all of that affiliate's CTV shares.
 It was around this time that former CBC executive Ivan Fecan joined the company.